 Why did I do it?
-I found that I wasn’t having enough time to paint because of my family commitments and business networking commitments and Huntsville Art League President commitments – everyone was getting my time but me!
+I found that I wasn't having enough time to paint because of my family commitments and business networking commitments and Huntsville Art League President commitments - everyone was getting my time but me!
 And I was getting pissed about it cause there was no time left for me.
-So, I started thinking about my time management and came up with an “Artist Time Management Worksheet”.
-I sat down and figured out my pain points, what was working and what I wanted.
+So, I sat down and figured out my pain points, what was working and what I wanted.
 Here are a couple of examples of what I came up with.

 What was working:

 - Time blocking: segment time to deal with Huntsville Art League commitments, and business networking commitments.
 Instead of offering up my week for people to pick and choose times, I designated Thursday for meetings for art league and networking, thereby eliminating time in the car and nickel and dime my time.
 Time blocking worked!

 - Kids Morning Routine: I was yelling at the kids every morning for the same freaking things: brush your teeth, brush your hair, put away dishes, socks and shoes, turn off the lights, hang up the towel...(My God, they are should know this crap by now!)...major stressor in the morning.